eeue56/the-elm-report/README.md

 --

-### Abstract Data Types
+### Algebraic Data Types

-Abstract data types are the thing that makes the `type Action = Something | Nothing` possible.
+Algebraic data types are the thing that makes the `type Action = Something | Nothing` possible.

 Being able to define your own ADTs has been something Haskell developers have enjoyed for a while - managing flow through an abstract representation of the data is preferable to using primative values.